Setting up an Account

 Q: Will the money in my account affect my eligibility for means-tested federal or Kentucky benefits programs?

-A: No!
-With the exception of some special SSI rules (see below), your STABLE funds do not count against you for purposes of determining your eligibility for federal or Kentucky benefits.
-For example, if you have $5,000 in your STABLE Account, that $5,000 does not count as an asset for purposes of determining your eligibility for means-tested federal or Kentucky benefits programs, like SSI or Medicaid.
+A: With the exception of some special SSI rules (see below), your STABLE funds do not count against you for purposes of determining your eligibility for federal benefits programs.
+For example, if you have $5,000 in your STABLE Account, that $5,000 does not count as an asset for purposes of determining your eligibility for SSI or Medicaid.